harryjustussmit/IdlClQuat/doc/ListOfCommands.md

 <b>BrandtMatrix</b>(n::RngIntElt, O::AlgQuatOrd : Side := "Right") -> AlgMatElt
 </pre>

-*Given an integer n and and order O, let I_1, ..., I_s be (full) list of left/right equivalence classes of ideals with equal left/right multiplicator ring O.
+*Given an integer n and and order O, let I_1, ..., I_s be (full) list of left/right equivalence classes (right by default) of ideals with equal left/right multiplicator ring O.
-    It returnsthe nth Brandt matrix B(n), that is, the matrix in which the (i,j)th entry is the number of sublattices of I_j, left/right equivalent to I_i, with reduced norm equal to n * nrd(I_j).*
+    It returns the nth Brandt matrix B(n), that is, the matrix in which the (i,j)th entry is the number of sublattices of I_j, left/right equivalent to I_i, with reduced norm equal to n * nrd(I_j).*

 <pre>
 <b>BrandtMatrix</b>(n::RngIntElt, O::AlgAssVOrd : Side := "Right") -> AlgMatElt
 </pre>

-*Given an integer n and and order O, let I_1, ..., I_s be (full) list of left/right equivalence classes of ideals with equal left/right multiplicator ring O.
+*Given an integer n and and order O, let I_1, ..., I_s be (full) list of left/right equivalence classes (right by default) of ideals with equal left/right multiplicator ring O.
-    It returnsthe nth Brandt matrix B(n), that is, the matrix in which the (i,j)th entry is the number of sublattices of I_j, left/right equivalent to I_i, with reduced norm equal to n * nrd(I_j).*
+    It returns the nth Brandt matrix B(n), that is, the matrix in which the (i,j)th entry is the number of sublattices of I_j, left/right equivalent to I_i, with reduced norm equal to n * nrd(I_j).*